followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/isRowExpanded(key).md

 <!--/returnDescription-->

 <!--fullDescription-->
-To find out whether a [group row](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) is expanded, call this method with an array, in which each member is a grouping value.
-To find out if a [master row](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) is expanded, pass its key to this method.
+To check whether a [group row](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) is expanded, call this method with an array, in which each member is a grouping value.
+To check if a [master row](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) is expanded, pass its key to this method.
 <!--/fullDescription-->